Sidharth-Chirathazha/Postify-Backend/README.md

 The API uses JWT (JSON Web Token) authentication.
-Include the token in the Authorization header:
+Include the token in the Cookies:

 ```
 Authorization: Bearer <your-access-token>